Between the World and Me: Reception

 After reading Between the World and Me, novelist Toni Morrison wrote that Coates fills "the intellectual void" left by James Baldwin's death 28 years prior.
-A. O. Scott of The New York Times said the book is "essential, like water or air."
-David Remnick of The New Yorker described it as "extraordinary."
+A. O. Scott of The New York Times said the book is "essential, like water or air".
+David Remnick of The New Yorker described it as "extraordinary".

+In Politico, Rich Lowry, editor of the conservative National Review, cited Coates' "monstrous" passage about Black people who died in 9/11.
+Most people, wrote Lowry, would not think, as Coates did, "They were not human to me.
+Black, white, or whatever, they were menaces of nature; they were the fire, the comet, the storm, which could — with no justification — shatter my body."

-Michiko Kakutani of The New York Times wrote that Between the World and Me functioned as a sequel to Coates's 2008 memoir, which displayed Coates's talents as an emotional and lyrical writer.
+Michiko Kakutani of The New York Times wrote that the phrasing of his comments on 9/11 could be easily misread.
+Between the World and Me functioned as a sequel to Coates's 2008 memoir, which displayed Coates's talents as an emotional and lyrical writer.
 Coates's use of "the Dream" (in reference to paradisal suburban life) confused her, and she thought Coates stretched beyond what is safely generalizable.
-In particular, she felt that the phrasing of his comments on 9/11 could be easily misread.
 Kakutani thought that Coates did not consistently acknowledge racial progress achieved over the course of centuries and that some parts read like the author's internal debate.
 Benjamin Wallace-Wells of New York magazine said that a sense of fear for one's children propels the book, and Coates's atheism gives the book a sense of urgency.